coq/coq/doc/sphinx/addendum/program.rst

 Elaborating programs
 ---------------------

-The main difference from |Coq| is that an object in a type T : Set can be considered as an object of type { x : T | P} for any wellformed P :
-Prop.
-If we go from T to the subset of T verifying property P, we must prove that the object under consideration verifies it.
+The main difference from |Coq| is that an object in a type :g:`T : Set` can be considered as an object of type :g:`{x : T | P}` for any well-formed :g:`P : Prop`.
+If we go from :g:`T` to the subset of :g:`T` verifying property :g:`P`, we must prove that the object under consideration verifies it.
 Russell will generate an obligation for every such coercion.
 In the other direction, Russell will automatically insert a projection.

 Another distinction is the treatment of pattern-matching.
 Apart from the following differences, it is equivalent to the standard match